umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/workflow/index.md

 ### Filling in the Workflow

 In this section, we will make the Workflow send to your email of choice.
+Please note that this is for a workflow that contains a template.
+To set up the one without a template, it is the same except the 8th step.

 1. Workflow Name - give the Workflow the name you want
 2. Active - make sure this is checked because it enables/disables the Workflow.